We take 3 business women down Wellbeing Street...

 Polly: It’s not realistic to never be stressed in today’s world.
 I like having days that are high energy and when you feel you achieve a lot, and I’m naturally an ambitious person.
 So, I like to have that feeling of momentum and progress!
 When it tips over to an unhealthy level is when you need to keep it in check.
 I’ve found that a few things have helped: getting into regular exercise, spending time with my daughter is a natural de-stress and an amazing change of pace that is very healthy, talking issues through with my husband, friends and family, and then – as you’ve said – breaking it down into small steps so that getting through a stressful period seems more manageable.
 Not to mention – taking some time to do some mindfulness (headspace app) with a beautiful scented candle!

-To find out more about our 3 busy women, visit Move Your Frame (new studio’s opening in Hammersmith and Fitzrovia in January!), Well To Do and The Fold.
+To find out more about our 3 busy women, visit Move Your Frame, Well To Do and The Fold.